aptech/docs/docs/tabulate.rst

             Total            154             93              247
     ============================================================

-Tabulate can also generate multiple two-way frequency table using the same data:
+Tabulate can also generate multiple two-way frequency tables using the same data:

 ::